 For those who want to get their marketplace up and running quickly there are several off-the-shelf and plug-and-play solutions to choose from.
-Options range from full-stack platforms, such as Sharetribe, Mirakl and CS-Cart, to add-ons like the Dokan multi-vendor plugin and the Webkul marketplace app, built for general e-commerce frameworks WooCommerce and Shopify respectively.
+Options range from full-stack platforms, such as Sharetribe, Mirakl and CS-Cart, to general e-commerce frameworks like WooCommerce and Shopify, which can be extended with the Dokan multi-vendor plugin or the Webkul marketplace app.

 Unfortunately, the easy-to-use marketing spiel of turnkey software providers often conceal pitfalls that have resulted in the sudden death of many a startup dream.
 At CobbleWeb we field numerous enquiries every month about how to get a marketplace up and running.
 Invariably, we receive lots of queries from startups that have hit a dead end due to choosing the wrong technology: